Election experts sound alarms as costs escalate and funding dwindles

 Election officials and voting experts are now warning as the midterm elections get underway that new funding is needed to avoid significant problems in November.

-“The scale of the need is in literally the tens of billions of dollars,” said Tianna Epps-Johnson, executive director of the Center for Tech and Civic Life, a nonpartisan, nonprofit group that distributed more than $300 million in grants to election agencies in 2020, funded by donations from Facebook founder Mark Zuckerberg and his wife, Priscilla Chan.
+“The scale of the need is in literally the tens of billions of dollars,” said Tiana Epps-Johnson, executive director of the Center for Tech and Civic Life (CTCL), a nonpartisan, nonprofit group that distributed more than $300 million in grants to election agencies in 2020, funded by donations from Facebook founder Mark Zuckerberg and his wife, Priscilla Chan.

 If Congress does not act quickly, “there will be gaps that could have a really negative impact on election departments’ ability to administer a safe and secure process this November,” she added.
 “That’s how you end up with lines that wrap around city blocks.”

-But lawmakers and the private donors who stepped up in 2020 appear increasingly likely to remain on the sidelines as election administration has evolved over the past two years into a fiercely partisan issue, thanks largely to unfounded attacks on the last election from former president Donald Trump and his Republican allies.
+But lawmakers and the private donors who stepped up in 2020 appear increasingly likely to remain on the sidelines as election administration has evolved over the past two years into a fiercely partisan issue, largely because of unfounded attacks on the last election from former president Donald Trump and his Republican allies.
 Meanwhile, Democrats’ year-long push for national voting rights legislation failed in the Senate last month, leaving the party without a clear path to close the funding gaps.

 With a new round of funding in doubt, Epps-Johnson is among those calling for a major new federal infusion of election cash and warning that shortfalls could mean fewer polling places, reduced access to early voting or mail ballots, delayed security upgrades and other setbacks — even in states that have embraced expanding voter access, let alone those that have moved since 2020 to restrict it.

-“There’s a lot of financial pressure,” said Scott McDonell, the Dane County, Wis., clerk, home of Madison.
+“There’s a lot of financial pressure,” said Scott McDonell, the clerk in Dane County, Wis., home of Madison.
 “There are a lot of demands on the election system right now.”

-The impending funding gap largely flew under the radar on Capitol Hill on 2021 as Democrats battled to counter a passel of Republican-passed state laws that sought to roll back early voting, mail voting and other conveniences that became a target of Trump’s false stolen-election claims.
+The impending funding gap largely flew under the radar on Capitol Hill in 2021 as Democrats battled to counter a passel of Republican-passed state laws that sought to roll back early voting, mail voting and other conveniences that became a target of Trump’s false stolen-election claims.
 Now, the midterm elections are already underway: Texas opened early voting this week for its March 1 primary amid fears that new voting rules could lead to the rejection of thousands of mailed ballots.

 Texas counties reject unprecedented numbers of mail ballots ahead of March 1 primary under restrictive new law

-CTCL is calling for a $20 billion federal investment over 10 years, while a separate report issued by the Bipartisan Policy Center last month proposed an ongoing annual federal funding commitment conditioned on the adoption of a set of national voting standards that include ideas favored by both Republicans and Democrats.
-That could amount to as much as $400 million annually, matching the amount of emergency pandemic aid that Congress sent to elections officials in 2020.
+CTCL is calling for a $20 billion federal investment over 10 years, while a separate report issued by the Bipartisan Policy Center (BPC) last month proposed an ongoing annual federal funding commitment conditioned on the adoption of a set of national voting standards that include ideas favored by both Republicans and Democrats.
+That could amount to as much as $400 million annually, matching the amount of emergency pandemic aid that Congress sent to election officials in 2020.

 “It’s not a huge amount of money for Congress to appropriate for democracy in the United States, and it’s a number that they’ve done before,” said Matthew Weil, director of the BPC’s election project.